pingidentity/terraform-provider-pingone/docs/resources/branding_theme.md

 Required:

 - `href` (String) The URL or fully qualified path to the logo file used for branding.
 This can be retrieved from the `uploaded_image[0].href` parameter of the `pingone_image` resource.
 - `id` (String) The ID of the logo image.
 This can be retrieved from the `id` parameter of the `pingone_image` resource.
 Must be a valid PingOne resource ID.
-This field is immutable and will trigger a replace plan if changed.

 ## Import